sbb-design-systems/sbb-angular/src/angular/menu/menu.md

 ### Trigger

 By itself, the `<sbb-menu>` element does not render anything.
-The menu is attached to and opened via application of the `sbbMenuTriggerFor` directive.
+The menu is attached to and opened via application of the `sbbMenuTriggerFor` or `sbbContextmenuTriggerFor` directive.
+The `sbbContextmenuTriggerFor` directive is a shortcut for a standard contextmenu and the best choice for most of the use cases.

+If using `sbbMenuTriggerFor` please consider the following notes.
 Ideally the trigger directive is applied to a button.
 The content of the trigger should be wrapped with `<ng-template sbbMenuDynamicTrigger>` or `<sbb-icon *sbbMenuDynamicTrigger svgIcon="...">`.